Citizen Genêt Affair Summary

 The Genêt affair forced the United States to formulate a consistent policy on the issue of neutrality.
 Washington’s Cabinet signed a set of rules regarding policies of neutrality on August 3, 1793, and these rules were formalized when Congress passed a neutrality bill on June 4, 1794.
 This legislation formed the basis for neutrality policy throughout the nineteenth century.
 The policy of neutrality would be challenged during the administration of John Adams when the XYZ Affair led to the Quasi-War with France.

-Citizen Genêt Affair — Quick Facts
+Citizen Genêt Affair Frequently Asked Questions

 - Edmond Charles Genêt served as French minister to the United States from 1793 to 1794.

 - At the time of Genêt’s service, American foreign policy was dominated by events surrounding the French Revolution.

 - President Washington declared a policy of neutrality in the war Great Britain and Spain were waging against the French revolutionary government.

 - The French sent Genêt to the U.S. in 1793 with instructions that would bring him into direct conflict with the U.S. of neutrality.